New for summer 2020 we have a developed a water safety campaign working with family members who have lost loved ones to accidental drowning.

 - There is no supervision by lifeguards to help you if get into trouble

 - The water is often a lot colder than you expect and it can impact on your physical capabilities.
-Just because you can swim well in a warm watered pool doesn't mean you'll be able to swim well in cold water
+Just because you can swim well in a warm watered pool doesn't mean you'll be able to swim well in cold water.
+Cold water shock can kill

 - It can be deep and it's difficult to estimate the depth before you get in